 Keeps the panel door locked and prevents the panel cover removal by encapsulating two panel screws.

-AS per OSHA lockout tagout requirements a reusable tagout and a padlock are included.
+Compliant with OSHA lockout tagout requirements.
+A reusable tagout and a padlock are included.

 Made in USA.
 Lock imported.